Reviews

 • Privacy-conscious user: Proton Drive (individual) or Sync.com (team) — both are true zero-knowledge.

-• Hates subscription fees: pCloud lifetime plan — pay once, use for the next 10 years.
+• Hates subscription fees: pCloud lifetime plan — pay once, use for years.

 You'll see this term on almost every cloud storage comparison page.
 Here's what it actually means: